AKBoles/Openstack-Scripts/README.md

-# Python-Openstack-Scripts
+# Openstack-Scripts
-These scripts were created for a research project.
-They have been generalized before committing here.
+These scripts contain useful functions to perform projects in an openstack environment.